Animation Cels

 Most of the cels I own currently are from Japanese cartoons (known in America as "anime")... even the two "Robotech: Sentinels" cels were drawn in Japan, even though the series was funded by an American company.
 Japan has always had a different attitude about animation than America.
-In Japan, every genre under the sun is covered by cartoons, from children's shows such as "Pókemon" to pornography involving naughty alien tentacles.
-They are watched as prime-time programming and the Japanese equivalent of Hollywood (Hayao Miyazaki's "Spirited Away" is the highest grossing movie of all time in Japan, beating out even "Titanic").
+In Japan, every genre under the sun is covered by cartoons, from children's shows such as "Pókemon", to pornography involving naughty alien tentacles.
+They are watched as prime-time programming and the Japanese equivalent of Hollywood.

 After that first cel, I ended up with another Sentinels cel that was the only one left of fifteen or so that Harmony Gold gave Gametek for promotions.
-I've picked a number since, some from on-line websites or auctions on ebay.com, others from anime convensions, and even one bought off the wall of a sushi restaurant in San Francisco.
-I also have one non-anime cel from the cartoon series "Dexter's Laboratory."
+I picked a number of others over the years, some from on-line websites or auctions on ebay.com, some from anime convensions, and even one bought off the wall of a sushi restaurant in San Francisco.

 Super Dimensional Fortress Macross